roddydr123/Ising-cpp/README.md

 ![](stripes.png)

 Example of the system at a nearly steady state with a single vertical stripe of up spins and down spins.

+`other_plotting_methods/` contains scripts to visualise the output using gnuplot and SFML which did not work as well as matplotlib.